‘Bibliomania or Book Madness’ by Thomas Frognall Dibdin,1842

 Published by Nevan O Shaughnessy on

-This EXTREMELY RARE book is in EXCELLENT condition for its age….. some very minor ‘knicks’ on the edges of the spine and cover …….but otherwise extremely GOOD.
+This EXTREMELY RARE book is in very good condition for its age with only some very minor ‘knicks’ on the edges of the spine and cover, but otherwise, extremely GOOD.
 The text is almost perfect.

 Red Moroccan Leather and wavy board jacket with gilt edge and gold lettering.

-This book was part of the extensive private collection of the Calvert Hall/Obenchain/Godwin/McMillan Collection formerly of Bowling Green, KY and later, Highland Park, Texas.
+This book was part of the extensive private collection of the Calvert Hall/Obenchain Collection/Estate formerly of Virginia, Bowling Green, KY and later, Highland Park, Texas.

-AS you can see from the history of this Collection (see our PDF) the family have very strong ancestral ties to the States of Virginia, Kentucky and Texas.
+AS you can see from the history of this Collection, the family have very strong ancestral ties to the States of Virginia, Kentucky and Texas.

 What makes this Book SPECIAL is :-